·Updated

 CREATE INDEX idx_api_key_logs_timestamp ON api_keys_private.api_key_logs(timestamp);

--- Step 4: Lock down the private schema
+-- Lock down the private schema

 REVOKE ALL ON SCHEMA api_keys_private FROM PUBLIC;